By Attila Zønn

 Then Miss Sharps passed around a book with lots of pictures of an olden time, and there were angels in this book, flying up in the sky, pointing fingers at people on the ground—old ancient people, with long beards, who lived in a time before pants were invented, and all these people had scared looks on their faces, and arms across their foreheads like they were blocking their eyes from a bright light.

-He turned a page, and there was a picture of a tall angel with dark hair and big wings, and it was holding a baby, and it was walking away from a man and a woman who were kneeling at a crib, crying.
-The baby was smiling at the angel, but the angel had no expression—it just was.
+He turned a page, and there was a picture of a tall angel with dark hair and big wings, and it held a baby, and it was walking away from a man and a woman who knelt at a crib, crying.
+The baby smiled at the angel, but the angel had no expression—it just was.
 And though he felt happy about the existence of angels, the picture scared Alex.
 He also noticed that the angel looked a little bit like Miss Sharps because she was also very tall with short brown hair.

 Alex raised his hand and asked, “If angels are good why do the people look scared of them?”